 A question can help you determine if:

 - If there is information missing that you need to get

 - How to conduct your investigation

-Everything starts with first being told that a possible WCB injury/illness occurred.
+A WCB claim can start by first being told that a possible WCB injury / illness occurred.

 Too often instead of becoming Sherlock Holmes, we choose to be: the judge, jury, and executioner.
 Automatically deciding if the claim is real or fake and reacting accordingly.

 The reason you WANT TO AVOID this is because it will limit:

 - Your thinking

 Scientists have proven that when we are under stress, anger, or fear we lose clarity in our thoughts.

 This is why you want to become curious and just like my friend Sherlock Holmes.